 There are different ways of testing for Chlamydia, and you can do so without even going to see a doctor.
-If you do not want to go to the clinic, but you would like to know your chlamydia status, buy a home test kit for chlamydia.
-A self-test kit has an accuracy of 99.8%, and it is quite straightforward.
+If you do not want to go to the clinic, but you would like to know your chlamydia status, buy a test kit kit for chlamydia.
+A test kit has an accuracy of 99.8%, and it is quite straightforward.

 Treating Chlamydia Infection

 Chlamydia is a bacterial infection, and generally, antibiotics will work effectively in treating it.
 The treatment usually entails taking doxycycline for seven days or a one-time dose of Azitromax.
 In the course of treatment and after treatment, you should stay away from any form of sexual activity for a week.
 You must do this so that you do not pass on the infection in case it has not completely cleared off.
 What antibiotics do is to cure the infection; if the infection has already caused some permanent damages, antibiotics may not fix those damages.
 If you continue to see symptoms after treatment, get in touch with your doctor.

 In some cases, you may get chlamydia infections even after treatment.
 Women, especially are more susceptible to getting infected with the bacterium again if they fail to complete their treatment.
 And for a woman, more chlamydia infections increase the risks of having severe diseases that affect the woman’s reproductive health such as ectopic pregnancy and pelvic inflammatory diseases.